byui-cit/wdd131/src/ponder/forms-practice.md

 <figure>
 <img
-src="/assets/images/form-demo-mockup.webp"
+src="/src/assets/images/form-demo-mockup.webp"
-alt="mockup for the credit card form we will build and style" />
+alt="mockup for the form we will build and style"
+/>
 </figure>